Resident Artists Announced

 Below you find a list and summary of the artists selected for residency and their proposals.

-- Ocean Connections by Kristin Bergaust collaborating with Guillermo Garcia Sanchez (ICMAT).
+- Ocean Connections by Kristin Bergaust collaborating with Guillermo Garcia Sanchez (ICMAT) and Evangelos Voukouvalas (JRC).

 - Invisible Seeds by Gala Berger collaborating with Metsa Rama (artist) and Irene Guerrero Fernandez (JRC).

-- The entanglement of desert water by Penelope Cain collaborating with Alan Belward (JRC), Bernd Gawlik (JRC), Graziano Ceddia (JRC).
+- The entanglement of desert water by Penelope Cain collaborating with Alan Belward (JRC), Luca de Felice (JRC), Graziano Ceddia (JRC).

 - The Tipping Point by Yiannis Kranidiotis collaborating with Frank Dentener (JRC).

-- Specter[al]s of Nature - Seeing beyond the visible by Ingrid Mayrhofer-Hufnagl collaborating with Alan Belward (JRC), Giorgio Tessadri (JRC), Elahe Rajabiani (JRC).
+- Specter[al]s of Nature - Seeing beyond the visible by Ingrid Mayrhofer-Hufnagl collaborating with Alan Belward (JRC), Luca de Felice (JRC) and Elahe Rajabiani (JRC).

-- Ghosts of the Anthropocene by Nonhuman Nonsense collaborating with Caterina Cacciatori (JRC).
+- Haunted Waters by Nonhuman Nonsense collaborating with Caterina Cacciatori (JRC).

 - Compos[t]ing by Ingrid Ogensted and Ingrid Mayrhofer-Hufnagl collaborating with Jonah Lynch (researcher) and Jaime Gomez-Ramirez (ERC).

-- Lament by Margherita Pevere, collaborating with Céline Charveriat, (Independent Environmentalist) and Lucía Iglesias Blanco (ENV).
+- Lament by Margherita Pevere, collaborating with Céline Charveriat, (Independent Environmentalist), Lucía Iglesias Blanco (ENV), Ivan Penov (artist and musician) and Diana Vieira (JRC).

 - Politics in Disguise by Claus Schöning collaborating with Julian Keimer (JRC).